-The guidance in this section will help you to prepare and plan for the practical side of returning to face-to-face activities whether indoors or outdoors.
+The guidance in this section will help you to prepare and plan for the practical side of reopening for the new session.
 The guidance covers a wide range of factors and questions that should be considered as you come together as a staff team.